Updated April 6, 2023

-- Click on the output range box and select the output cell in the worksheet which is shown below.
+- Click on the output range box and select the output cell in the worksheet, as shown below.

-- We have selected the output range cell as G1 where the output is going to be displayed.
+- We have the output range cell as G1, where the output is going to be under the display.

-- Make sure that Labels in first row Checkbox is selected and then click on OK.
+- Make sure to select Labels in the first-row Checkbox, and then click on OK.

-- We will get the below output as follows.
+- Thus, we will get the below output as follows.

-The above screenshot shows the summary part and Anova where summary part contains the Group Name, No of Count, Sum, Average and Variance and the Anova shows a list of summary where we need to check the F value and F Crit value.
+The above screenshot shows the summary part and Anova where the summary part contains the Group Name, No of Count, Sum, Average, and Variance, and the Anova shows a list of summaries where we need to check the F value and F Crit value.

 F= Between Group /Within Group

-- F Statistic: The F statistic is nothing but values we get when we execute the ANOVA which is used to find out the means between two populations significantly.
+- F Statistic: The F statistic is nothing but values we get when we execute the ANOVA, which is useful to determine the means between two populations significantly.

-If we get the F value greater than F crit value then we can reject the null hypothesis which means that something is significant but in the above screenshot we cannot reject the null hypothesis because F value is smaller than F critic and the student marks scored are not significant which is highlighted and shown in the below screenshot.
+If we get the F value greater than the F crit value, then we can reject the null hypothesis, which means that something is significant, but in the above screenshot, we cannot reject the null hypothesis because the F value is smaller than the F critic and the student’s marks are not significant which is in highlighted format and shown in the below screenshot.

 Excel ANOVA – Example #2